0x113/demo-todo-app/README.md

 ## Contributing

-This is a demo project.
-Feel free to fork and experiment with it for learning purposes.
+This is a **demonstration project** created for educational purposes.
+Feel free to fork and experiment with it for learning about:
+- Rust web development with Actix Web
+- PostgreSQL integration with SQLx
+- Docker containerization
+- Kubernetes deployment patterns
+- REST API design
+- HTML templating with Tera

+Pull requests and improvements are welcome for educational enhancements!